docpad-archive/documentation/core/api.html.md

 // ...
 ```

-Here is some code for manually rendering a document (documents are files inside `src/documents`) with a custom route:
+Here is some code for manually rendering a document (inside `src/render`) with a custom route:

 ``` coffee
 app.get '/alias-for-home', (req,res,next) ->